 Be Cautious of Scams

 Be aware of common tourist scams, such as distraction thefts, overcharging, and fake petitions.
 Don’t engage with individuals who approach you unsolicitedly or offer deals that seem too good to be true.
-(See Also: Is it Safe to Visit the Azores?
-Discover The Truth)
+(See Also: Is Barcelona Safe to Visit Right Now?
+The Latest Update)

 Learn Basic Estonian Phrases